 For a simple marinade, I coat the steak in a blend of lime juice, water, ginger, garlic and green onion for this Steak and Mango Salsa recipe.
 I let that sit for 6 hours or overnight to unlock loads of flavor, grill and top with a homemade salsa to finish it off.

 When I entertain, I often have fun with international flavors in meals to give my guests an unexpected but delicious taste.
 These Korean Beef Rice bowls use a marinade of ginger, garlic, mandarin zest/juice, honey, fish sauce, soy sauce and olive oil for the perfect option.
+To soak up all of those flavors, use Arborio, which is made to absorb more delicious taste.

 Or I add in Caribbean flavors like a Jerk marinade for chicken, shrimp or vegetables!
 My ingredient combinations vary from recipe to recipe but always include a citrus juice, spices, herbs and a sweet touch.
 Take a look at these three options below using different ingredients: